IlhanDelic/loginclient/README.md

  npm i passport passport-local express-session express-flash

  npm i methode-override
 ```
 you could put everything in one line like this:

 ```
 npm i express .....
 ```
-with a space te seperate the other installations
+with a space te separate the other installations

 # setup
 no configuration just run the following command after installing everything